Epicodus-Curriculum/pre-work-full-stack/0eb_asking_for_help.md

-Throughout your programing career, and especially at the beginning, you're going to need help from other people.
+Throughout your programming career, and especially at the beginning, you're going to need help from other people.
 However, it's important to build up your self-reliance as a developer and to learn by trying to solve problems on your own.

 If you have a question or issue, research as a pair for at least 20 minutes but try to go no more than 30 minutes.
 It's important to strike a balance between self-reliance and knowing when to ask for help.